Nathaly Grimán

 Nathaly Josefina Grimán Herrera (born 29 December 1991) is a Venezuelan freestyle wrestler.
 She is a gold medalist at the Central American and Caribbean Games and a two-time gold medalist at the Bolivarian Games.
-She is also a four-time bronze medalist at the Pan American Wrestling Championships.
+She is also a five-time medalist at the Pan American Wrestling Championships.

 Career

-She competed in the women's 63 kg event at the 2013 World Wrestling Championships held in Budapest, Hungary.
+Grimán competed in the women's 63 kg event at the 2013 World Wrestling Championships held in Budapest, Hungary.
 She won one of the bronze medals in the women's 63 kg event at the 2014 Pan American Wrestling Championships held in Mexico City, Mexico.

-She also won one of the bronze medals in the same event at the 2015 Pan American Wrestling Championships held in Santiago, Chile.
+Grimán also won one of the bronze medals in the same event at the 2015 Pan American Wrestling Championships held in Santiago, Chile.
 A few months later, she competed in her event at the 2015 Pan American Games held in Toronto, Canada.
 She was eliminated in her first match by eventual bronze medalist Jackeline Rentería of Colombia.
 In that same year, she competed in the 63 kg event at the 2015 World Wrestling Championships held in Las Vegas, United States where she was also eliminated in her first match.

-She competed at the 2016 Pan American Olympic Qualification Tournament hoping to qualify for the 2016 Summer Olympics held in Rio de Janeiro, Brazil.
+Grimán competed at the 2016 Pan American Olympic Qualification Tournament hoping to qualify for the 2016 Summer Olympics held in Rio de Janeiro, Brazil.
 She did not qualify for the Olympics at this tournament.
 She also competed at the first and second World Olympic Qualification Tournaments.
 She was eliminated in her first match at the tournament held in Ulaanbaatar, Mongolia.
 She came close to qualifying for the Olympics at the second tournament held in Istanbul, Turkey: she reached the semifinals where she lost against Henna Johansson of Sweden.

 She won one of the bronze medals in the women's 63 kg event at the 2017 Pan American Wrestling Championships held in Lauro de Freitas, Brazil.
 In that same year, she won the gold medal in her event at the 2017 Bolivarian Games held in Santa Marta, Colombia.
 She defeated Jackeline Rentería of Colombia in her gold medal match.